Marching Mizzou: Notable appearances

-M2 today
+Marching Mizzou Today

-Marching Mizzou today is directed by Dr. Amy M. Knopps, Dr. Christian Noon, and Dr. Pete Zambito, with 350 band members, including a full color guard, Drumline, four feature twirlers, and the Golden Girls.
+Marching Mizzou today is directed by Dr. Amy M. Knopps, Dr. Christian Noon, and Dr. Pete Zambito, with 350 band members, including a full color guard, Drumline, three feature twirlers, and the Golden Girls.
 Before every season, the band spends a week learning its pre-game show, preparing stands music, and starting on its normally first of seven halftime shows.
 The voices of Marching Mizzou are Greg Crocker and Brandt Crocker, who is also known as "The Voice of DCI".

 The MU Bands hosts three annual events for high schools.
-"M2 Band Day" brings in marching bands from across the state, to practice and perform with M2 at the season's first halftime.
+"Marching Mizzou Band Day" brings in marching bands from across the state, to practice and perform with Marching Mizzou at the season's first halftime.
 The pieces for the performance are often specifically composed to match a variety of experience levels.
-M2 also hosts a marching competition called "Champion of Champions" and a Homecoming Parade, both open to high school bands.
+Marching Mizzou also hosts a marching competition called "Champion of Champions" and a Homecoming Parade, both open to high school bands.

 Select members of Marching Mizzou audition to form Mini Mizzou, a pep band founded in 1973 by Tim Lautzenheiser that attends other events on and around campus, including sporting events and requested appearances.
 Mini Mizzou will follow the Missouri Tigers Volleyball and Basketball teams to selected championship and tournament games.

 Pre-game

 The Block "M" formation is a tradition which has existed since the 1920s.

 For five years upon joining the SEC in 2012, Marching Mizzou would form the Southeastern Conference's logo.
-In 2017, M2 returned to forming the outline of the state of Missouri when playing of the alma mater of the University of Missouri, Old Missouri.
+In 2017, Marching Mizzou returned to forming the outline of the state of Missouri when playing of the alma mater of the University of Missouri, Old Missouri.

 Marching Mizzou's Flip Tigers is a drill performed to MU's second fight song, "Fight Tiger".
 The band sequentially forms the word "MIZZOU" and then completes a rapid, 8-count transition into the word "TIGERS".
 This move was created by director Charles Emmons and his assistant John Christie for the 1960 Orange Bowl.